Horst Heilmann

 Horst Heilmann (15 April 1923 – 22 December 1942) was a German resistance fighter against the Nazi regime.
-He was a member of the anti-fascist resistance group that formed around Harro Schulze-Boysen.
-This group and many others were bundled together and later called the Red Orchestra by the Abwehr.
-Heilmann was also a student and a wireless operator who worked at the Referat 12 that was in the Inspectorate 7/VI.
+He was a member of the anti-fascist resistance group that formed around Harro Schulze-Boysen in 1940.
+Later, the people of the group along with many others were bundled together and called the Red Orchestra by the Abwehr.
+Heilmann was a student and a wireless operator who worked at the Referat 12 that was in the Inspectorate 7/VI.

 Life

 Heilmann's father was Halle city architect Jakob Adolf Heilmann, and his mother was Helene Heilmann.
 Heilmann joined the Hitler Youth in 1937 and the Nazi Party in 1941.
 Heilmann was a student of Federal Foreign Office in Berlin until his conscription in the Wehrmacht.
-Heilmann mother had ensured he learned a number of languages and this meant he was selected to be trained as a cryptologist and translator.
+Heilmann's mother had ensured he learned a number of languages and this meant he was selected to be trained as a cryptologist and translator.
 After training, he was posted to the Inspectorate 7/VI, where he worked in Referat 7 and later Referat 1 before being posted to work at the Agents Referat, that later became Referat 12.
 At the Referat Heilmann worked on the desk that deciphered English, French and Russian intercept traffic.